ncatlab/nlab-content/pages/469.md

  * The category [[Cat]] is cartesian closed: the internal-hom is the [[functor category]] of functors and natural transformations.

- * The category $2-Cat$ of [[strict 2-category|strict 2-categories]] and strict 2-functors is closed symmetric monoidal under the [[Gray tensor product]].
+ * The category $2 Cat$ of [[strict 2-category|strict 2-categories]] and strict 2-functors is closed symmetric monoidal under the [[Gray tensor product]].
 The internal-hom is the 2-category of strict 2-functors, _pseudo_ natural transformations, and modifications.

  * The category of strict $\omega$-[[strict omega-category|categories]] is also biclosed monoidal, under the [[Crans-Gray tensor product]].